 1) Compose yourself and identify the reason behind the penalty.

 2) It’s time to look into all those troublesome links which have caused this.
 Just disown them.

 3) If the penalty was manually imposed, ask for a reconsideration

-In many cases, it may not be possible to remove the penalty.
-If you are into such situation, you rather focus on rebuilding another site then fighting the penalty.
+4) And while you do all the legwork and realigning, wait patiently for Google to revert and take action In many cases, it may not be possible to remove the penalty.
+If you are in such a situation, you rather focus on rebuilding another site then fighting the penalty.

 Jitendra Raulo is the Founding Director at Aarav Infotech India Pvt.
 Ltd., a leading Web Design and Digital Marketing Company with 11+ years of experience and having headquarter in Mumbai, India, and Support Centre at Bhubaneswar, India, he is actively working with Start-ups, SMEs and Corporations utilizing technology to provide business transformation solution.